nujgnil/nujgnil/README.md

 # 💫 About Me:
-I'm a Data Science practitioner with a background in Robotics and AI, currently pursuing my MSc in Data Science.
+I'm a Msc Data Science Student  practitioner with a background in Robotics and AI.
 My work focuses on applied machine learning, data analysis, and building reproducible pipelines.
 I enjoy turning complex problems into clear, data-driven insights and developing models that solve real-world challenges.<br>

 ## 🌐 Socials: